-Store Site Requirements: Storage tanks and depots should comply with the requirements of the RNZ Code of Practice for Safe Handling of Bituminous Materials Used in Roading 9904 (section 4).
+Store Site Requirements: Storage tanks and depots should at the minimum meet the requirements of the RNZ Code of Practice for Safe Handling of Bituminous Materials Used in Roading 9904 (section 3).
+For larger bulk storage tanks, an international standard such as API 653 is acceptable reference.